 - 1. Advise them they can contact make a report to the local police on the non-emergency number 101. - 2.
-The 101 operator will put them through to the Sexual Offences Liaison Officer (SOLO) who will take an initial statement and then arrange to meet at another time for a more detailed statement. - 3.
-If the adult does not feel comfortable in reporting the non-recent abuse directly to the they will be advised to make contact with the NSPCC helpline 0808 800 5000 who will be able to discuss the various reporting options available to them.
+The 101 operator will record their initial report and redirect it to the appropriate department, where a Specially Trained Officer may be deployed to speak to them. - 3.
+If the adult does not feel comfortable in reporting the non-recent abuse directly to the police they will be advised to make contact with the NSPCC helpline 0808 800 5000 who will be able to discuss the various reporting options available to them.